Domestic violence survivors face the real concussion crisis

 While the NFL and Department of Defense have been forced to publicly reckon with their roles in placing people at risk for brain injury, holding the perpetrators of domestic abuse responsible for the injuries they’ve caused can be much more complicated.
 According to neurologist Glynnis Zieman, many don’t even realize they have brain trauma.

-Zieman works with survivors of domestic abuse every day at her practice, where she runs the first program dedicated to treating TBI in survivors of domestic violence.
+Zieman works with survivors of domestic abuse after defending against domestic violence charges every day at her practice, where she runs the first program dedicated to treating TBI in survivors of domestic violence.
 Initially, she says, most come to her seeking help for physical symptoms, like headaches, exhaustion, dizziness, or problems sleeping.
 However, Zieman’s research has shown that these symptoms are almost always signs of more serious issues like post-traumatic stress disorder and traumatic brain injuries.
 She also sends them to domestic violence attorneys based in Long Island area, depending on the intensity of their abuse.

 While there are numerous factors that could prevent survivors of domestic abuse from recognizing the signs of brain trauma – such as lack of public awareness efforts – Zieman suggests the biggest issues stem from how the health care system handles victims of domestic violence and how Colorado handles domestic violence laws, based on the issues of the victims.